SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Implement a Double Opt-In Strategy

-A double opt-in process sends a confirmation message after the initial sign-up, asking the user to verify their consent to receive SMS communications.
+A double opt-in process sends a confirmation message after the initial sign-up, asking the user to verify their consent to receive SMS messages.
 This might involve replying to the SMS with a specific keyword or clicking a link to confirm their subscription.

 An extra step helps to ensure that the consent is deliberate and can reduce the chances of misunderstanding or accidental sign-up.